 A neotropical migrant with a drastically decreasing population, the golden-winged warbler is one of the most highly sought-after target birds for North American birders.
-Brilliantly colored, they are easily identified when seen well, but because of extensive hybridization, similar birds can be confusing to separate.
+Brilliantly colored, this member of the Parulidae bird family is easily identified when seen well, but because of extensive hybridization, similar birds can be confusing to separate.

-These warblers prefer fractured, patchy habitat such as woodland borders, gardens, shrubby growth, swamps, bogs, marshes and scrub riparian zones.
+These warblers prefer a fractured, patchy habitat such as woodland borders, gardens, shrubby growth, swamps, bogs, marshes, and scrub riparian zones.
 While less mature areas are preferred for breeding, after fledglings have left the nest, these warblers tend to move into adjacent regions with more open, mature forests.

-During the summer breeding season, these birds are found in suitable habitats from southeastern Manitoba to northern Minnesota and Wisconsin east to southern Ottawa, New York and Vermont, as well as throughout Michigan.
-Their breeding range also extends into the Appalachian Mountains as far south as eastern Tennessee, western North Carolina and northern Georgia, though much of the Appalachian population has been extirpated.
+During the summer breeding season, these birds are found in suitable habitats from southeastern Manitoba to northern Minnesota and Wisconsin east to southern Ottawa, New York, and Vermont, as well as throughout Michigan.
+Their breeding range also extends into the Appalachian Mountains as far south as eastern Tennessee, western North Carolina, and northern Georgia, though much of the Appalachian population has vanished.
 In winter, these birds migrate to Central America from Belize and Guatemala south to northern South America in northern Colombia and eastern Venezuela.
-Golden-winged warblers also spend winters in Cuba, Puerto Rico and the Cayman Islands.
+Golden-winged warblers also spend winters in Cuba, Puerto Rico, and the Cayman Islands.

 Vagrant sightings are occasionally recorded much further west than expected, even as far as along the Pacific coast, as well as in other parts of the Caribbean.
 Vagrants are most often seen during fall migration.

-The female incubates the eggs for 10 days, and after the altricial young hatch, both parents feed the chicks for an additional 9-10 days until they are ready to leave the nest.
+The female incubates the eggs for 10-12 days, and after the altricial young hatch, both parents feed the chicks for an additional eight to nine days until they are ready to leave the nest.

-These warblers are not common backyard birds and are not inclined to visit backyards, but avoiding pesticide use that could eliminate food sources can help attract these birds.
-They may also forage in leaf litter, and they are responsive to pishing, particularly early in the breeding season when males are more aggressive.
-This bird's range is expanding slightly to the north, and backyard birders who take steps to create the type of patchy habitat these warblers prefer may have success in attracting them.
+These warblers are not common backyard birds and are not inclined to visit yards or gardens, but avoiding pesticide use that could eliminate food sources can help attract these birds.
+They may also forage in leaf litter and they are responsive to pishing, particularly early in the breeding season when males are more aggressive.
+This bird's range is expanding slightly to the north, and birders who take steps to create the type of patchy habitat these warblers prefer may have success in attracting them.